Michigan's Natural Communities

 Prairie fens typically contain several distinct vegetation zones, which may include inundated flat, sedge meadow, marl flat, and wooded fen.
 The vegetation zones correspond to differing levels of groundwater influence, water chemistry, organic or marl accumulation, and past natural and anthropogenic disturbances.
 Not all vegetation zones occur in all prairies fens.

 Inundated flat can occur in low, level areas and near the margins of streams and lakes.
-Dominant species in this zone include hardstem bulrush (Scirpus acutus), three-square (Schoenoplectus pungens), lake sedge (Carex lacustris), water sedge (C. aquatilis), broad-leaved cat-tail (Typha latifolia), and common arrowhead (Sagittaria latifolia).
+Dominant species in this zone include hardstem bulrush (Schoenoplectus acutus), three-square (S. pungens), lake sedge (Carex lacustris), water sedge (C. aquatilis), broad-leaved cat-tail (Typha latifolia), and common arrowhead (Sagittaria latifolia).

 Sedge meadow is typically the largest vegetative zone of a prairie fen and is dominated by sedges, grasses, forbs, and low shrubs.
 The sedge meadow zone may occur in low, level areas and on slopes as hanging fen or domed fen, where it often assumes a shorter stature overall.
 Characteristic sedges include tussock sedge (Carex stricta), dioecious sedge (C. sterilis), wiregrass sedge (C. lasiocarpa), Bauxbaum's sedge (C. buxbaumii), prairie sedge (C. prairea), and lesser panicled sedge (C. diandra).
-Common grasses include big bluestem (Andropogon gerardii), little bluestem (A. scoparia), Indian grass (Sorghastrum nutans), marsh wild-timothy (Muhlenbergia glomerata), fringed brome (Bromus ciliatus), bluejoint grass (Calamagrostis canadensis), and slender wheat grass (Agropyron trachycaulum).
-Common forbs include joe-pye-weed (Eupatorium maculatum), common boneset (E. perfoliatum), smooth swamp aster (Aster firmus), tall flat-top white aster (A. umbellatus), side-flowering aster (A. lateriflorus), swamp aster (A. puniceus), whorled loosestrife (Lysimachia quadriflora), Virginia mountain mint (Pycnanthemum virginianum), black-eyed Susan (Rudbeckia hirta), Ohio goldenrod (Solidago ohioensis), Riddell’s goldenrod (S. riddellii), bog goldenrod (S. uliginosa), sensitive fern (Onoclea sensibilis), and marsh fern (Thelypteris palustris).
-Low shrubs occurring within the sedge meadow zone include shrubby cinquefoil (Potentilla fruticosa), alder-leaved buckthorn (Rhamnus alnifolia), sage willow (Salix candida), meadowsweet (Spiraea alba), and bog birch (Betula pumila).
+Common grasses include big bluestem (Andropogon gerardii), little bluestem (Schizachyrium scoparium), Indian grass (Sorghastrum nutans), marsh wild-timothy (Muhlenbergia glomerata), fringed brome (Bromus ciliatus), bluejoint grass (Calamagrostis canadensis), and slender wheat grass (Elymus trachycaulus).
+Common forbs and ferns include tall flat-top white aster (Doellingeria umbellata), common boneset (Eupatorium perfoliatum), joe-pye-weed (Eutrochium maculatum), whorled loosestrife (Lysimachia quadriflora), sensitive fern (Onoclea sensibilis), Virginia mountain mint (Pycnanthemum virginianum), black-eyed Susan (Rudbeckia hirta), Ohio goldenrod (Solidago ohioensis), Riddell’s goldenrod (S. riddellii), bog goldenrod (S. uliginosa), smooth swamp aster (Symphyotrichum firmum), side-flowering aster (S. lateriflorum), swamp aster (S. puniceum), and marsh fern (Thelypteris palustris).
+Low shrubs occurring within the sedge meadow zone include shrubby cinquefoil (Dasiphora fruticosa), alder-leaved buckthorn (Rhamnus alnifolia), sage willow (Salix candida), meadowsweet (Spiraea alba), and bog birch (Betula pumila).
 Scattered tall shrubs and trees may also occur, especially poison sumac (Toxicodendron vernix) and tamarack (Larix laricina).